dan-mccabe/dan-mccabe.github.io/research.md

 ---

 # My Research
+## Active Postdoctoral Research at NREL
+At NREL, I'm housed in the [Computational Science Center](https://www.nrel.gov/computational-science) and collaborate with researchers throughout the lab and beyond on challenges in transportation and computing.
+Some active research projects include:

+- [INFORMES](https://www.nrel.gov/transportation/informes), a national-scale model for analyzing multimodal freight transportation.
+I'm using [SimPy](https://simpy.readthedocs.io/en/latest/) to develop a data-driven discrete-event simulation model at the core of this project.
+- Multiple projects focused on transit system electrification, including an FTA-funded project to help agencies design their fleets and a Joint Office project examining the resilience of transit systems served by electric buses.

+## PhD Research
 ![Buses charging in Gothenburg, Sweden.](/gbg_bus.png) *In front of the fast electric bus chargers at Heden terminal, Gothenburg, Sweden.*